-A set of seven reports were produced which offer a detailed state-of-the-art and reflective overview of the national lifelong learning strategies of Greece, Poland, Slovakia, Spain, Bulgaria, Germany and Finland.
+Each of the national reports annexed in this document offers a detailed state-of-the-art and reflective overview of the national lifelong learning strategies.
 These reports follow a common format to facilitate thematic comparability.
 The first part of these reports offer an overview of all formal and informal levels of education and training, from early childhood and care to further education and continuing training for adults, and an institutional analysis of the national LLL systems (legislative frameworks, structure, and current LLL strategies).
-The second part of these reports include i) an overview of the major LLL issues that became the focus of public discourse during the last couple of years, ii) the documentation of a case study of good LLL practice in the national context, and iii) the documentation of 10 interviews taken by LLL stakeholders.
+The second part of these reports include i) an overview of the major LLL issues that became the focus of public discourse during the last years, particularly between March 2011 and February 2012, ii) the documentation of a case study of good LLL practice in the national context, and iii) the documentation of 10 interviews taken by LLL stakeholders.
 The above are aiming to offer insights into deeper socio-cultural issues and perspectives framing the concerns of the civic society and LLL stakeholders.
 The national reports conclude with a detailed SWOT analysis of the national LLL systems, grounded on the results of the institutional analysis and empirical evidence.